ljsinclair/featurebase-docs/docs/concepts/concept-bitmaps-standard.md

 nav_order: 1
 ---

-# FeatureBase Bitmaps part 1 - standard bitmaps
+# What are bitmaps and how are they encoded?
 {: .no_toc }

 A standard bitmap is:
 {% include /concepts/concept-bitmap-standard-summary.md %}

-In part 1, sample data is used to explain:
+This high-level overview uses sample data to explain:
 * standard bitmaps
-* equality-encoding values
+* equality encoding data
-* equality-encoding grouped values
+* limitations of equality encoding

 {% include page-toc.md %}